 OEP (pronounced “oh-epp”) stands for Open edX (Enhancement) Proposal.
 An OEP is a document that details a specific technology decision being made by the Open edX community, in the form of a best practice, architecture design, or process adjustment.
 An OEP should provide the use cases and rationales that surround that choice.
-OEPs are not the only way for a change to be made to Open edX, however, the goal is to create a collection of OEP documents as a repository or knowledge archive of large and broadly relevant choices made for the platform.
+OEPs are not the only way for a change to be made to Open edX, however.
+The goal is to create a collection of OEP documents as a repository or knowledge archive of architectural choices made for the platform.

 The Arbiter will be the person making the final decision on whether the OEP should be Accepted, and as such, the Arbiter should be knowledgeable about the contents of the proposal, and willing to listen to arguments both for and against it by the rest of the community.

 The Arbiter is also responsible for helping the Authors move the proposal through the OEP process, providing technical and process expertise as needed.
 The Arbiter also assists the Authors in soliciting feedback from the community on the OEP and moving it towards a final decision (whether that decision is Accepted, Rejected, or Deferred).
 The Arbiter (in discussion with the Authors) can merge an in-progress OEP (if it has reached a stage of relative stability) to allow for additional incremental updates.

 Finally, the Arbiter is responsible for the decision to transfer an OEP if the original Authors have become unresponsive (as described in Transferring OEP Ownership).

 Draft an OEP using one of the OEP templates and submit as a pull request against the central OEP repository.
 To identify the draft proposal, the Authors should check the numbered list of previous OEP pull requests and select the next available number.